Ria424/developers-animatesdk-docs/index.md

 #### The Animate Document Object Model

 The Animate Document Object Model (DOM) for the Animate JavaScript API consists of a set of top-level functions (see ["Top-Level Functions and Methods"](/Top-Level_Functions_and_Methods/Top.md)) and two top-level objects—the FLfile object and the flash object (an or fl).
 Each object is guaranteed to be available to a script because it always exists when the Animate authoring environment is open.
-For more information, see [FLfile object](/FLfile_object/FLfile_summary.md) and [flash object (fl)](/flash_object_(fl)/fl_summary.md).
+For more information, see [FLfile object](/FLfile_object/FLfile_summary.md) and [Flash object (fl)](/Flash_object/Flash_summary.md).
 When referring to the flash object, you can use flash or an or fl.
 For example, to close all open FLA files, you can use either of the following statements:

 ```javascript